 Figure 1.
 The figure caption should begin with an overall descriptive statement of the figure followed by additional text.
 They should be immediately after each figure.
 Figure parts are indicated with lower-case letters (a, b, c…).
 For initial submission, please place both the figures and captions in the text near where they are cited rather than at the end of the file (not both).
 At revision, captions should be placed at the end of the file, and figures should be uploaded separately.
 Each figure should be one complete file (please do not upload sub-figures in separate files).

 Figure 1.
 Evolution of a train of nonlinear internal waves over the site of the Shallow Water 2006 (SW’06) experiment.
-Positions of thermistor chains SW01, SW03, SW04, SW07, SW23, SW 24, SW30, SW54, single-hydrophone acoustic receivers SHRU1, SHRU 2, SHRU3, SHRU4, SHRU5 and hydrophone array HVLA SHARK as well as wave fronts (dashed lines) and the direction of propagation (arrow) of an internal wave train are indicated in the map in the lower left corner.
+Positions of thermistor chains SW01, SW03, SW04, SW07, SW23, SW 24, SW30, SW54, single-hydrophone acoustic receivers SHRU1, SHRU 2, SHRU3, SHRU4, SHRU5 and hydrophone array HVLA Shark as well as wave fronts (dashed lines) and the direction of propagation (arrow) of an internal wave train are indicated in the map in the lower left corner.
 Bathymetry is shown along the straight line through SW01 and SW24.
 ADCP is located at the SW30.
 Depth dependence of water temperature as measured by SW01 (a), SW03 (b), SW04 (c), SW54 (d), and SW23 (e) is shown from 07:00 to 21:00 GMT on 19 August 2006 when a train of nonlinear internal waves propagated shoreward from SW23 past SW01.
 Time (GMT) on 19 August 2006 is shown in hours and minutes.

 Figure 2.
 Time histories of water temperature and acoustic intensity at various points along the path of propagating internal wave train.
 Temperature records of thermistors at the depth of 40 m are denoted by letter T and depicted in red for thermistor chains SW23, SW54, SW04, SW03, and SW01.
 Time intervals of appearance of the NIW train are denoted t1, t2, t3, t4 for the last four chains (SW23 does not show NIWs) and boxed.
-Sound intensity records by SHRUs 1, 3, 4, and 5 and hydrophone 40 of HVLA SHARK are depicted in blue.
+Sound intensity records by SHRUs 1, 3, 4, and 5 and hydrophone 40 of HVLA Shark are depicted in blue.
 For visibility, the time dependencies recorded by individual sensors are shifted vertically in proportion to the distance from the sensor to SW01.
-Time intervals with strong fluctuations of acoustic pressure are boxed and marked a for SHRU1, b for HVLA SHARK, c for SHRU3, d SHRU4, and e SHRU5.
+Time intervals with strong fluctuations of acoustic pressure are boxed and marked a for SHRU1, b for HVLA Shark, c for SHRU3, d SHRU4, and e SHRU5.
 Time (GMT) on 19 August 2006 is shown in hours and minutes.
 Five color panels in the lower part of the figure show the spectrograms corresponding to the sound intensity records in boxes a–e.

 Figure 3.
 Temperature, current velocity, and acoustic manifestations of an NIW train in the vicinity of the acoustic receiver SHRU3. (a) Spectrogram of acoustic noise recorded by SHRU3. (b) Time history of the water temperature on the thermistor chain SW07. (c) Time history of the water temperature on the thermistor chain SW30. (d) Time-dependence of the horizontal current velocity at three depths.
 Time (GMT) on 19 August 2006 is shown in hours and minutes.